How UK Consumers Are Redefining Eating Out & At-Home Dining

 • Sodexo

-These companies are expanding their market presence through strategic alliances, mergers and acquisitions, product launches, and geographical expansion.
+These companies are expanding their market presence through strategic alliances, mergers and acquisitions, product launches, and geographical expansion and are referenced in this Insight Report.

 Insight Report Highlights: